 …equals banh mi trung!
 Delicious!

 There really wasn’t much to dislike about this place, other than the distance from the Old Town.
 As advised, it’s about a 15-minute walk to the Central Market so anyone with mobility issues may find that to be a problem.
-If that’s a non-issue for you, which it seems to be for most AirBnB reviewers, then you’ll love this place.
+If that’s a non-issue for you, then you’ll love this place.
 It’s peaceful, relaxing, and gives you great value for your money.
 USD 20 a night for a room this big with breakfast for two already included is a fantastic deal.
 On top of that, you get to use their bicycles for free.

 Ngan Phu Villa, Hoi An, Vietnam